decentraland/adr/RFC/RFC-14-p2p-adapter.md

     participant Peer2
     participant Peer3
     participant Peer4
+    participant Peer5
     participant MS as Messaging Service
     participant RS as Routing Service

-    Peer1->>Peer2: send message to relay to peer3
+    Peer4->>Peer1: send message

-    Note over Peer3: peer3 is disconnected
+    Note over Peer1: peer1 is disconnected

-    Peer2->>RS: update status: lost connection to peer3 Peer2->>MS: relay this message to peer4
+    Peer4->>RS: update status: lost connection to peer1

+    Peer4->>MS: relay this message to peer1
+    MS->>Peer1: relay this message to peer1
+    Peer4->>MS: relay this message to peer2
+    MS->>Peer2: relay this message to peer2
+    Peer4->>MS: relay this message to peer3
+    MS->>Peer3: relay this message to peer3
+    Peer4->>MS: relay this message to peer5
-    MS->>Peer4: relay this message to peer4
+    MS->>Peer5: relay this message to peer5
 ```

 ## Definitions